-For a long time, Uzbekistan may have been well off the beaten track but it is now possible to fly into Tashkent, the capital, on Latvia’s Air Baltic budget airline, from most major cities in Europe.
-It is also now relatively easy to obtain your letter of introduction and tourist visa through specialist travel agencies such as Stan Tours.
+Getting there: For a long time, Uzbekistan may have been well off the beaten track, but it is now possible to fly into Tashkent, the capital, on Latvia’s Air Baltic budget airline, from most major cities in Europe.
+It is also now relatively easy to obtain your letter of introduction (many European nationals don’t even need a letter to enter) and tourist visa through specialist travel agencies such as Stan Tours.

-It used to be relatively costly to get to Taiwan but with the new generation of budget Asian airlines such as Air Asia and Cebu Pacific, and cheaper flights on Taiwan’s own EVA Air, it is now more affordable than ever.
-It’s also incredibly safe and easy to visit and Westerners don’t even need a visa.
+Getting there: Years ago it was relatively costly to get to Taiwan, but with the new generation of budget Asian airlines such as Air Asia and Cebu Pacific, and cheaper flights on Taiwan’s own EVA Air, it is now more affordable than ever.
+It’s also incredibly safe and easy to visit, and Westerners don’t even need a visa.

-The recent troubles have badly damaged the tourist industry but most (non government) reports seem to suggest that Tunisia is still a very safe country to travel in.
+Getting there: The troubles in recent years have badly damaged the tourist industry, but most (non government) reports seem to suggest that Tunisia is still a very safe country to travel in as long as you exercise caution and stay aware of the situation.
 It’s possible to get great value flights through BA.com – especially if you’re willing to book ahead and fly mid week – and once you are there, it’s easy to make your own way around.
 Perhaps Tunisia’s greatest strengths, however, are its close proximity to Europe, and the huge variety of experiences to be had with so little travelling time between its many attractions.

 Georgia and Armenia

-Few travellers ever think about visiting the Caucasus, and yet both Georgia and Armenia are crammed full of magnificent mountain scenery and the architectural remnants of millennia of civilisation.
-Both countries have somehow managed to retain their unique characters over thousands of years of history despite having been conquered at various times by Romans, Mongols, Persians and Ottoman Turks.
+Both countries have somehow managed to retain their unique characters over thousands of years of history despite having been conquered at various times by Romans, Mongols, Persians, and Ottoman Turks.
 The people of both Georgia and Armenia are renowned for their warmth and hospitality, and despite the many historical and political tensions that remain across the region, foreigners are almost always made to feel welcome.
 There still remains a strong Soviet feel within the region, and many within the more rural areas are still very poor, but the larger cities are rapidly modernizing as they struggle to catch up with the more affluent former Soviet nations on the edge of Western Europe.

-Georgia and Armenia may be at the very edge of European civilisation but they are now more accessible than ever, and offer a taste of something genuinely different.
-Flights from the Latvian budget airline, Air Baltic, fly into Tbilisi and Yerevan from all over Europe (via Riga) and there is only a modest visa fee for Armenia (which is straight forward to buy on entry) and there’s no visa fee at all for Western nationals in Georgia.
+Getting there: Georgia and Armenia may be at the very edge of European civilization, but they are now more accessible than ever, and offer a taste of something genuinely different.
+Flights from the Latvian budget airline, Air Baltic, fly into Tbilisi and Yerevan from all over Europe (via Riga), and there is only a modest visa fee for Armenia (which is straight forward to buy on entry), and there’s no visa fee at all for Western nationals in Georgia.

-As with Taiwan, the rapid rise of budget airlines such as Cebu Pacific and Air Asia has now made travelling around the Philippines far more easy and affordable.
-You can now get cheap flights into either Manila or Cebu, from all over the Far East, and then get even cheaper flights around its many islands.
+Getting there: As with Taiwan, the rapid rise of budget airlines such as Cebu Pacific and Air Asia has now made traveling around the Philippines far more easy and affordable.
+You can now get cheap flights into either Manila or Cebu from all over the Far East, and then get even cheaper flights around its many islands.
 If you research your trip well, and book up your flights in advance, then it is possible to experience an incredible variety of natural wonders within a disconcertingly short amount of time.